Reviewed by: MyTaxRebate Team on 9 Mar 2026

 Key Takeaways

-- ✓ Revenue says an unemployment repayment claim can usually be made after eight weeks if you are receiving other taxable income such as Jobseeker's Benefit, after four weeks if you are not receiving other taxable income, immediately if you are leaving Ireland permanently, and immediately if Emergency Tax was applied in your last employment.
+- Revenue guidance explains an unemployment repayment claim can usually be made after eight weeks if you are receiving other taxable income such as Jobseeker's Benefit, after four weeks if you are not receiving other taxable income, immediately if you are leaving Ireland permanently, and immediately if Emergency Tax was applied in your last employment.

 What does MyTaxRebate check in an unemployment refund case?